You Only Live Twice (adventure): Publication history

 Victory Games, a division of Avalon Hill, acquired the license to create a role-playing game based on the James Bond movie franchise and published James Bond 007 in 1983.
 The game was supported by many adventures and supplements, including 1984's You Only Live Twice, a boxed set designed by Neil Randall, with artwork by Ted Koller and James Talbot.

 Reception

 In Issue 24 of Imagine, Nick Davison wrote that the player handouts were "excellent", and the artwork was "of a high standard."
 He also liked the frequent advice for the gamemaster about how to guide players back to the plotline should they stray.
 He recommended the boxed set, saying, "This scenario should provide entertainment for numerous role-playing sessions."

+Larry DiTillio reviewed You Only Live Twice for Different Worlds magazine and stated that "If there's a flaw in You Only Live Twice, it's the same flaw that bedevils all the Bond modules, namely because the scenarios adapt the Bond films, players can seldom be surprised by certain tricks and traps that come directly from the movies (it's a good assumption that most Bond players do see the movies, most of mine have seen them several times).
+The Bond modules do change the plots somewhat (successfully so in You Only Live Twice, rather less successfully in Octopussy) and the recognizable encounters do lend the Bond flavor to the modules, but I look forward to the day when we're provided with some totally new material."